There’s this really popular quote Christians use. It’s attributed to St. Francis of Assisi, but we’ve no evidence he ever said it. Kinda like

 Grace went over their heads.
 Hey, they don’t practice it, so it stands to reason they won’t recognize it.

 And this is why, when we proclaim the gospel, we have to use words!
-Actions are open to interpretation, and people will naturally interpret things based on themselves, based on their own prejudices and biases.
+Actions are open to interpretation, and people typically interpret things based on themselves, based on their own prejudices and biases.
 They see us doing good deeds, unconsciously think, “Why might I do those good deeds?” and conclude all sorts of self-serving ulterior motives.
-Some of those motives are downright evil, by the way.
-That’s why they’ll sometimes get really suspicious of Christian charities: “Oh, you must be doing this for the same reasons I’d do it.
+By the way, some of these motives are downright evil.
+It’s why some people get extremely suspicious of Christian charities: “Oh, you must be doing this for the same reasons I’d do it.
 You’re trying to get tax breaks.
-You’re trying to get good public relations to make up for something really bad you’ve done, or you’re secretly doing.
-You’re trying to look good.
-You’re trying to feel good about yourselves.
+You’re trying to get good public relations to make up for something really vile you’ve done, or are secretly doing.
+You’re trying to look good and virtuous.
+You’re trying to feel better about yourselves.
 I know what you’re really about.”

 No, they really don’t.
 Not unless we tell them.
 So we gotta tell them.
 With words.

-It’s why the bible was written in words.
+It’s why the bible is written in words.
 Why Jesus uses words

 Those who don’t wanna use words.